Eeacks-cc/VRChat_Hidden_Stuff/VRCCustomAction/README.md

 i feel kind of sad here i cant continue to do this since this crap is a big chain,

-you need modify at least 4 modules with implemented code, i tried, but the compiler will set your own VRCUrlLauncher as null and udon just halted.
+you need modify at least 4 modules with implemented code, i tried, but the compiler will set your own VRCUrlLauncher as null and udon will halted.

 but i still believe there is way to use this, i think maybe... manually edit assembly? but it sounds like bullshit, i will try find out how to use it personally...